Thanks for subscribing!

 You will now receive future content from Lyra Health.

-Substance use in the workplace was a significant issue before the onset of the COVID-19 pandemic.
-Now, 18 months later, problems related to drug and alcohol use continue to exact a heavy toll in the workplace, including high (and escalating) costs for employers through decreased productivity, increased sick days and absenteeism, and higher risk of on-the-job accidents and deaths.
+Substance use in the workplace exacts a heavy toll, including high (and escalating) costs for employers through decreased productivity, increased sick days and absenteeism, and higher risk of on-the-job accidents and deaths.
 As the world continues grappling with the pandemic, substance use is on the rise, with one study reporting a 60 percent increase in drinking due to COVID-19-related stress.

 Addiction also impacts people beyond the workplace, and can cause untold heartache for employees and their families.
 In 2017, 36 percent of children entering foster care were placed because of their parents’ drug addiction—and as of June 2020, 13 percent of Americans said they started using substances or increased their use in order to cope.
 Additionally, the stress of the pandemic has spurred increases in drug overdoses—by as much as 42 percent in May 2020 compared to May 2019.